Q; How often should I have my chimney swept?

 Q; What is the best types of wood to burn on my fire or in my stove?

 A; Most wood that is well seasoned should burn well.
-Unseasoned wood with too high a moister content produces more smoke and therefore more tar and creosote as it burns, the tar and creosote then sticks to the inside of your flue increasing the risk of chimney fires.
-The moister content should be below 20%, moister meter is a good investment.
+Unseasoned wood with too high a moisture content produces more smoke and therefore more tar and creosote as it burns, the tar and creosote then sticks to the inside of your flue increasing the risk of chimney fires.
+The moisture content should be below 20%, moisture meter is a good investment.